metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/fea/fea_build_openmeta_component_assembly.rst

 We have successfully created the CyPhy Component which can be used to edit the Creo model directly with added parameters and internal Creo relationships.
-If you wish to check your work or start the tutorial here, open the FEA_tutorial_part2.xme.

 As we learned previously, the TestBench requires a referenced **Component Assembly** and not a Component directly.
 This allows for the user to test a *Design Space* (multiple configurations) of a model instead of each configuration individually.
 The following steps will walk you through the construction of a CyPhy component assembly.

+.. tip:: If you wish to start the tutorial here, open the FEA_tutorial_part1.xme.

 1. In the GME Browser, right-click **Component Assemblies** and choose :menuselection:`Insert Model --> Component Assembly`.